TeX2page recognizes a slightly enhanced version of

 A

--cell has two components: acar
+cons-cell has two components: acarand acdr.

 (i) You can use matching braces to enclose its argument, provided the latter does not contain unmatched braces.
 E.g.,